Atatürk Cultural Center: History

 Two Turkish architects, Feridun Kip and Rüknettin Güney, proposed the building of the center on May 29, 1946, and work started on it before funding was halted in 1953.
 In 1956, construction resumed under architect Hayati Tabanlıoğlu.
-The building, originally called the Istanbul Culture Palace, was completed in 13 years and opened on April 12, 1969, twenty-three years after the initial proposal.

-On November 27, 1970, fire broke out during a performance of Arthur Miller's play The Crucible (Cadı Kazanı, "The Witch's Cauldron", in Turkish).
-Although there was no loss of life, some items brought from Topkapı Palace for the play of Sultan Murad IV (a caftan belonging to the Sultan, a painting of him, and a historic Koran) were destroyed in the fire, the source of which was never identified.
+The building, originally called the Istanbul Culture Palace, was completed in 13 years and opened on April 12, 1969, twenty-three years after the initial proposal.On November 27, 1970, fire broke out during a performance of Arthur Miller's play The Crucible (Turkish: Cadı Kazanı, "The Witch's Cauldron").
+Although there was no loss of life, some items brought from Topkapı Palace for the play of Sultan Murad IV, including a caftan belonging to the Sultan, a painting of him, and a historic Koran were destroyed in the fire, the source of which was never identified.